 9 week research experience in data-driven security.

-Travel funds to/from the Data-driven Security REU site.
+Travel funds to/from the Data-driven Security REU site (if held in person).

 Participate in professional development workshops addressing research presentation skills, scientific writing and ethics.

 Attend scientific seminars and guest lectures by computer scientists and mathematicians.

 Be part of the summer community of collaborators, students and faculty, from all STEM disciplines and programs on campus.

 Opportunity to win a travel grant to present summer research results at a national conference.

 Opportunity to present at the 2022 Idaho Conference on Undergraduate Research (ICUR) and other venues.

 Enjoy the various cultural and social activities in and around Boise.